mariusbancila/Dependencies/README.md

 ## Limitations

-At the moment, `Dependencies` recreates features and "features" of `depends.exe`, which means :
+At the moment, `DependencyExplorer` recreates features and "features" of `depends.exe`, which means :

 * Only direct, forwarded and delay load dependencies are supported.
 Dynamic loading via `LoadLibrary` are not supported (and probably won't ever be).
 * Support of api set schema redirection since 1.5